 Everywhere the cry was heard for controlling costs and this was the great

-services and cutting unnecessary tests and procedures, health care premiums
+and cutting unnecessary tests and procedures, health care premiums would be

-would be held in check and affordable for the broad middle class in our
+held in check and affordable for the broad middle class in our country.

-was dubious about this approach and I continue to be dubious about it, though
+the time I was dubious about this approach and I continue to be dubious about

-it is clear that we have a serious issue on our hands.
-I am dubious because of
+it, though it is clear that we have a serious issue on our hands.
+I am dubious

-vast majority of the cities in our country, you could go to the University
+to the vast majority of the cities in our country, you could go to the

-hospital, the teaching hospital.
-Usually there was also a General Hospital,
+University hospital, the teaching hospital.
+Usually there was also a General

 health care was considered to be a mission outreach of the Church and Synagogue